-The consolidated financial statements incorporate the financial statements of the company, its subsidiaries, associates and joint ventures.
+The consolidated financial statements incorporate the financial statements of the company, its subsidiaries, associates, joint ventures and the share incentive trust.

 2.2.1 Subsidiaries

 Subsidiaries are entities (including structured entities) that are controlled by the company.
 Control is achieved when the company: